tomohikokimura/gettingandcleaningdata0315/README.md

 ## Tidy data generation process
 The original data were processed in the following way to produce the final tidy data set.

-1. For each of the training and test data sets, do the following,
+1. For each of the training and test data sets, do the following (`meansAndStds`),
   1. Read the feature vectors.
-  2. Set the column name to descriptive labels taken from `features.txt`.
+  2. Set the column name to descriptive labels taken from *features.txt*.
   3. Keeps only the means and STDs, reducing the feature size.
   4. Generates a subject ID vector.
   5. Generates an activity label vector.